Hiiamstephen/django-twitter/README.md

 # django-twitter
-# This is the first file that I am gonna clone frome my repo
+# This is the main branch of my Django Twitter Backend Project